-You have your reasons to want to end your relationship, but what about your feelings?
+You know the reasons you want to end your relationship, but what about your feelings?
 While reasons are fairly simple to understand, feelings can be more confusing.
 For example, you might think that break up is the right thing to do, but at the same time, you may be feeling nervous and sad.

 If this conflict between thinking and feeling gets too much, ask yourself these 2 questions:

 - Are you making a change because you think it’s what you should do or because you feel excited about what it will bring?

 - Are you recognising your feelings or telling yourself how you should feel?

 Recognising our feelings isn’t an easy task.
-Our parents and society don’t give much importance to how we feel and our everyday conversations reflect as much.
-So, when it comes to making big decisions like ending a relationship, it is common to feel overwhelmed and confused.
+Our parents and society don’t give much importance to how we feel, and our everyday conversations reflect as much.
+So, when it comes to making big decisions like ending a relationship, it’s common to feel overwhelmed and confused.